vincnardelli/seai/python_setup.md

 The Jupyter Notebook is a web-based application for document authoring that combines live codes with narrative text, equations and views.

-In order to install Jupyter Notebook  on your computer **you are required to follow step-by-step the documentation linked [here](https://jupyter.readthedocs.io/en/latest/install/notebook-classic.html)**.
+In order to install Jupyter Notebook  on your computer **follow step-by-step the documentation linked [here](https://jupyter.readthedocs.io/en/latest/install/notebook-classic.html)**.

-### What you will end up with?
+### How to install

 The fastest and easiest way to start with Python is with [Anaconda](https://www.anaconda.com/).
 Anaconda conveniently installs Python, the Jupyter Notebook, and other commonly used packages for scientific computing and data science.
 Moreover it allows scientist and analys to concentrate on data instead of environments and package management.